 During the onsite, you can expect to meet five people.
-You’ll have 4 interview, 3 with current product managers and 1 with a current engineer.
+You’ll have four interviews, 3 with current product managers, and 1 with a current engineer.
 You’ll have lunch with another PM.

-PM interviews will be similar to the phone interview, but they’ll go deeper.
+PM interviews will be similar to the phone interview, but they’ll go more in-depth.
 You’ll solve more problems and likely go through all question types multiple times (analytics, product design, strategy, etc.)

-In addition, you will have a technical interview with a Google engineer.
-Review computer science fundamentals for this.
+Also, you will have a technical interview with a Google engineer.
 You must show your understanding of topics such as data structures, software design, and system architecture.

 Step 5.
 Hiring Committee review

-The hiring committee is in charge of reviewing all of the feedback from your interviews and providing a recommendation on how to proceed (Hire or No Hire).
-This works is as follows:
+The hiring committee reviews the feedback from your interviews and provides a recommendation on how to proceed (Hire or No Hire).
+This step works as follows:

-- Each of your interviewers submits individual feedback on your interview, without discussing it with anyone else.
-This includes a list of questions they asked, your answers, and their evaluation on how you did.
+- Each of your interviewers submits individual feedback on your interview without discussing it with anyone else.
+Their feedback includes a list of questions they asked, your answers, and their evaluation of how you did.

 - Each member of the hiring committee individually reviews the feedback from all of your interviewers and gives your application a score from 1 (No Hire) to 4 (Hire).

-About 10-20% of people that make it to hiring committee review get a recommendation to Hire.
-If you get a recommendation to be hired by the hiring committee, you have about a 90% chance of getting an offer.
+About 10-20% of people that make it to the hiring committee review get a recommendation to Hire.
+If you get recommended for hire by the hiring committee, you have about a 90% chance of getting an offer.